The success of display advertising — anywhere in the world — relies on targeting the right audience with the right message.

 Do your research

 Find a country with an audience that doesn’t just look the same, but acts the same too.
 Remember that a product that’s popular at home might not reach those same stratospheric heights elsewhere.
-Take into account cultural and geographic differences such as socio-economy, climate and seasonality, politics, even history.
-For instance, say you are looking for countries with high dog ownership in which to sell your all-weather dog-walking accessories; leads, collars, harnesses, coats, fleeces.
-However, high dog ownership figures alone won’t tell you whether this is a country that likes to walk its dogs.
-It might be a country in which they are regarded as fashion accessories to be carried round in handbags, or are not thought of as pets, so much as hard-working animals.
+Take into account cultural and geographic differences such as socio-economy, climate and seasonality, politics and even history.
+For instance, say that you are looking for countries with high dog ownership in which to sell your all-weather dog-walking accessories: leads, collars, harnesses, coats, fleeces etc. However, high dog ownership figures alone won’t tell you whether this is a country that likes to walk its dogs.
+It might be a country in which they are regarded as fashion accessories to be carried round in handbags, or are not thought of as pets so much as hard-working animals.
 In neither of these scenarios would you sell many of your products.

 Plan your campaign

 Begin to plan your international display ad campaign well in advance, particularly as you determine the logistics involved, and may need to allow for professional translation time too.